mauricionobrega/platform-scaffold/README.md

 npm run add:page
 ```

-## Styleguide
+## Docs with Styleguide

-To run the project styleguide use:
+To run the project documentation, including a live styleguide, use:

 ```
-npm run styleguide
+npm run docs:dev
 ```

 ## Tests and test coverage